🔍 공개 퀴즈 검색

 3. Critical reading means disagreeing with everything

-4. Critical reading is only for college
+4. Critical reading is only for college students

 What makes a source credible according to CRAAP?

-1. Being long
+1. Being very long

 2. Having a nice cover

-3. Having pictures
+3. Having many pictures

 4. Being current, relevant, authoritative, accurate, and having clear purpose ✓